 Sponsored by Siena’s African American alumni, the Kente ceremony has become a cherished part of commencement for Siena’s African American graduates.
 SHU alumni provide a colorful Kente stole for each graduate to wear over his or her graduation robe.
-Stoles will be presented at a special Kente ceremony in St. Dominic Chapel on Saturday, May 5 at 11:00 a.m. for all graduates participating in Commencement on either Saturday or Sunday.
-The deadline for reservations is April 16.
-To participate: Register online here or contact Sharese Mathis at 517-264-7606.
+Stoles will be presented at a special Kente ceremony in St. Dominic Chapel on Saturday, May 4 at 11:00 a.m. for all graduates participating in Commencement on either Saturday or Sunday.
+The deadline for reservations is April 14.
+For more information contact Sharese Mathis at 517-264-7606.

 SPECIAL SEATING NEEDS OR ASSISTANCE: